halt-dos/hd-wiki-public/docs/mssp/docs/Solutions/solution-integration.md

 - **Radius**: A RADIUS Server is a background process that runs on a UNIX or Windows server.
 It lets youmaintain user profiles in a central database.
 Hence, if you have a RADIUS Server, you have control overwho can connect with your network.

-- **Tacacs**: TACACS (Terminal Access Controller Access Control System) is an older authenticationprotocol common to UNIX networks that allows a remote access server to forward a user's logonpassword to an authentication server to determine whether access can be allowed to a given system.
+- **Tacacs**: TACACS (Terminal Access Controller Access Control System) is an older authentication protocol common to UNIX networks that allows a remote access server to forward a user's logon password to an authentication server to determine whether access can be allowed to a given system.